-Exhausted and too tired to muster the energy to go back out and enjoy a night out in town with my gal pals, I decided to stay in for a much needed bake sesh and some serious R&R.
+Exhausted after a work week, I decided to stay in for a much needed bake sesh and some serious R&R.

 With my comfy PJ's on, soft jazz music playing in the background, simple ingredients on hand, this fairly not-so-pro epicurean will tackle and in time overcome even the most difficult of baking recipes!